DevExpress-Examples/winforms-grid-implement-crud-operations-xpinstantfeedbacksource/Readme.md

 # WinForms Data Grid - Implement CRUD operations (XPInstantFeedbackSource)

-In this example the WinFormd Data Grid control is bound to an [XPInstantFeedbackSource](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPInstantFeedbackSource) to display data from the standard SQL Northwind database.
+In this example the WinForms Data Grid control is bound to an [XPInstantFeedbackSource](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPInstantFeedbackSource) to display data from the standard SQL Northwind database.
 The example demonstrates how to create a custom edit form to allow users to create, update, and delete data rows/records.

 ## Files to Review